 Proposed law requires a grant applicant to define its proposed project area.
-Proposed law requires the office to provide additional points for applications that will serve areas determined to be most in need due to the high cost to serve or economic or other needs of the community.
+Proposed law requires the office of broadband to award grants to eligible grant recipients according to the priorities established in federal law.

 Proposed law requires the office to promulgate application minimum requirements and scoring rules at least 90 days prior to a grant round.